Top House Dems Refer To House Of Representatives Vote As A ‘Green Light To Congressional Corruption’

 Both parties in Congress are accusing the other of making partisan allegations of corruption.
 The intent of the OCE is to investigate all allegations in an independent and bipartisan manner.
 Outside ethics offices are saying that the independent OCE is the only real ethics group that can oversee investigations in a bipartisan way.

-Chris Carson, President of the League of Women Voters said,
+Chris Carson, President of the League of Women Voters, weighed in.

 “Gutting the independent ethics office is exactly the wrong way to start a new Congress.
 This opens the door for special interest corruption just as the new Congress considers taxes and major infrastructure spending.”